Cleanshooter/reticulum-public-entry-point/README.md

-# Reticulum GHCR image (rns-pep)
+# RETICULUM NETWORK STACK - PUBLIC ENTRY POINT (RNS-PEP)

 This repository builds and publishes a Docker image containing the Reticulum `rns` package, LXMF daemon, rns-page-node, and utilities.
-The image is intended to be consumed from GHCR (GitHub Container Registry) so users can pull and run the daemons without building or running python locally.
-All configuration and data is stored in a single directory (`/rns-pep`) for easier management and volume mounting.
+The goal is to provide a pre-configured public entry point node that anyone can spin up without building projects, installing dependencies, or wrangling Python environments.
+All configuration and data is stored in a single directory (`/rns-pep`) for easy management and volume mounting.

+This type of node is best run on a always-on server where it can act as a Backbone, Transport, and Propagation Node.
+When a new version of RNS is released, this repo automatically builds and publishes a new image — so upgrading is as simple as `docker pull`.

+## Motivations

+Setting up this kind of node requires a lot of reading.
+I've been through the manual more times than I can count, and I don't think we should expect everyone to go through that.
+This is why we write code — to automate the hard parts so operators can focus on running their node, not configuring it.
+I'm still learning as I go, so please open an issue or idea on GitHub.
+I promise to read them.

+This is similar to the NomadNet image, with a few key differences:

+1. Different default settings tuned for public entry points
+2. A pre-built `index.mu` that displays live server health — big thanks to noDNS for sharing their work
+3. *(Planned)* Interface list automatically populated instead of requiring manual setup
+4. *(Planned)* Blackhole list source included in the base config — still working out the details

 ## Published image